 4. Choose the Tech Stack

-To form the best architecture for your banking mobile application, you should focus on these four areas of mobile banking development – the front-end, back-end, cross-platform frameworks, and some essential features such as security, availability, and robustness.
+To form the best architecture for your banking mobile application development, you should focus on these four areas of mobile banking app development - the front-end, back-end, cross-platform frameworks, and some essential features such as security, availability, and robustness.

 Native apps are high performant and robust.
 While the native app development cost is higher, this development process is recommended for established businesses and funded startups, in this case, banks and venture-backed fintechs.
 Native apps allow developers to use the native functionality of mobile operating systems (iOS and Android), which helps in achieving astonishing user experience.

 On the other hand, hybrid apps are meant to work on multiple mobile platforms using a unified codebase.
 These apps are developed using web technologies such as HTML, CSS, and JS.
 Moreover, the hybrid apps can work as PWA (Progressive Web Applications).
 Ionic Framework, Flutter, Kotlin, Phone Gap and Xamarin are some of the frameworks for creating hybrid apps.

 This is where the banking app idea is put into realization.
 Well, it is the most expensive step of banking mobile app development as it requires an ample amount of time and efforts by developers.

 As per the IT industry trends, the best approach is to go with the agile development methodology which helps in faster development cycle and a reliable software.
 The agile methodology enables a swift and flexible banking app development by using the existing customer data.
 This iterative development process will help banking institutions come up with more innovative products and services.